AlexCharlton/glls/README.md

     [macro] (export-pipeline PIPELINE)

 Since glls-render causes `define-pipeline` to define multiple functions, this macro exports everything related to `PIPELINE`.

-    [procedure] (load-ply-renderable PLY RENDERABLE-MAKER .
-ARGS)

-Load the given PLY file and return a renderable.
-Returns three values: a renderable, the vertex data blob, and the index data blob.  `PLY` is a PLY file name such as those accepted by opengl-glew’s [`load-ply`](http://api.call-cc.org/doc/opengl-glew/load-ply). `RENDERABLE-MAKER` is the function used to construct the renderable of the desired pipeline. `ARGS` are the keyword arguments that must include `vertex:` and a `face:` arguments (as per [`load-ply-vao`](http://api.call-cc.org/doc/opengl-glew/load-ply-vao)) as well as arguments for each uniform (as per the renderable maker function).

 ## Examples